Chaos81/nhl94-patches/README.md

 # nhl94-patches
  Patches for adding/changing the NHL94 ROM

- 94_expand - WIP.
-A patch to expand any NHL94 ROM to 3MB or 4MB.
+ 94_expand - A patch to expand any NHL94 ROM to 3MB or 4MB.

- 94_fight - WIP.
-A patch to the original NHL94 Genesis ROM to add the fighting code from NHLPA93.
+ 94_fight - A patch to the original NHL94 Genesis ROM to add the fighting code from NHLPA93.

+ 94_custom_patch - A patch to apply the 94_expand and 94_fight patches to ANY NHL94 ROM.
+Can be applied to the default 94 ROM, 30 team, and 32 team ROM hacks.

+ All these patches are for PC only (because they rely on a 68k Assembler that is Windows compatible).

+## 94_custom_patch - Version 1.0

+### How to use this patch:

+A program that will apply the above patches to a any given ROM.
+This is the easiest patch to use for anyone making their own ROM.

+The program requires Python 3.10+ to be installed on your PC.

+- Make changes as needed to the scripts/fight_patchc.asm file (i.e. set the default menu option for fighting)
+- Run the custom_patch.py.
+Follow the instructions.
+- Drag and drop your custom ROM into the console screen when requested, and hit ENTER.
+- The script will generate the necessary files needed.
+- Run the buildfight.bat file to build the new version of your ROM.
+It will be in the output folder when finished.
+If there is no ROM, check the build.log file for errors.
+- Load the ROM up and play!

-## 94_expand - Version 0.1 (currently in testing phase, not a finalized patch)
+## 94_expand - Version 1.0

 94_to_3MB.bat - Patch to expand to 3MB
 94_to_4MB.bat - Patch to expand to 4MB